 Bested S, Carr K, Sutherland CA, Horton S, Azar NR.
 Improving motor control in adults with autism spectrum disorder and an intellectual disability: Preliminary results from an adapted physical exercise intervention.
-Journal of Autism and Developmental Disorders, under review.
+Journal of Autism and Developmental Disorders, submitted.

-McAllister RJ, Carr K, Sutherland CA, Azar NR, Horton S. Community exercise program for adults with autism spectrum disorder and intellectual disability: Program bystander perceptions.
-Journal on Developmental Disabilities, in press.
+McAllister RJ, Carr K, Sutherland CA, Azar NR, Horton S, 2018.
+BRIEF REPORT: Bystander perceptions of an exercise program for adults with autism spectrum disorder and an intellectual disability within a university setting.
+Journal on Developmental Disabilities 23(2), 50-54.

 Azar NR, McKeen P, Carr K, Sutherland CA, Horton S, 2016.
 Impact of motor skills training in adults with autism spectrum disorder and an intellectual disability.
 Journal on Developmental Disabilities 22(1), 28-38.

 Carr K, McKeen P, Daabous J, Azar NR, Horton S, Sutherland CA, 2015.
-Reliability of the Jebsen Test of Hand Function among adults with autism and an intellectual disability.
+Reliability of four subtests of the Jebsen Test of Hand Function among adults with autism and an intellectual disability.
 Journal on Developmental Disabilities 21(1), 52-60.